Domestic Violence Second Offense Lawyers in Orange

 A second domestic violence offense causing injury within 7 years of the first conviction could result in up to 5 years in state prison and a fine of up to $10,000.
 These consequences are purely for domestic violence offenses.
 If you are facing charges involving other accompanying crimes, your consequences could be even grimmer.
 It is also important to remember that if your domestic violence incident caused the victim to suffer serious bodily injury, it could be considered a strike on your criminal record.
 Under California law, 3 strikes could result in a sentence of 25 years to life.

-Importance of Fighting the Charges
+Importance of Fighting the Charges in Orange County, Ca

 As is evident, you could potentially face a lengthier prison sentence and a substantially larger fine for a repeat domestic violence offense.
 In addition, convicted individuals may be required to pay restitution to the victim, donate to a victims’ shelter, give up one’s firearms, or participate in an anger management or batterer’s treatment program.
 It is also important to note that the second domestic violence offense doesn’t have to be against the same person for it to be viewed as a repeat offense.
 Also, if you’ve violated an existing protective order in the process of committing the repeat offense, you could face additional charges and criminal penalties.